San Francesco, Piacenza

-San Francesco is a medieval Roman Catholic church in Piacenza, Italy.
-It was built for a Franciscan order in a style described as Lombard Gothic.
+San Francesco is a Roman Catholic church, located on Piazza Cavalli #68 in Piacenza, Italy.
+It was built in a style described as Lombard Gothic and is centrally located facing towards the Piazza del Cavalli, which is surrounded by the Palazzo Gotico and the Palazzo del Governatore.

 History

-The church and adjacent monastery were built for the Friars Minor order, between 1278 and 1363 under the patronage of the Ghibelline Umbertino Landi.
+The church and adjacent monastery were built for the Friars Minor, a member of the Franciscan order, between 1278 and 1363 under the patronage of the Ghibelline Umbertino Landi, who donated the land.
 It soon became a convent for nuns of the Clarissan order.
 From this church in 1547, Count Agostino Landi addressed the assembled people to announce that he and other nobles had murdered Pier Luigi Farnese, Duke of Parma.
 During the Napoleonic period despite a brief conversion of parts of the complex into armory and then a hospital, the church remained open.
 For a time it was dedicated to the early Christian martyr, St Napoleon.
 The church was returned to the clerics, but by 1810, they had left the convent.
 In 1848, the annexation of Piacenza to the Kingdom of Sardinia was proclaimed from this church.